AlistairBoettiger/Protocols/Hybridization.md

   8. Use sample directly in step or store at 4˚C. Coverslips may be stored at 4°C for several days.

 ### Sample denaturation and hybridization (assuming one sample):
-  1. Prepare hybridization mix on ice (see Note B4.1):
+  1. Prepare hybridization mix on ice:
-		~100 pmol of Oligopaint oligos (see Note B4.3).
-		1 µl of 100 μM Reporter-labeled secondary oligo.
-		Enough hybridization buffer to achieve a final volume of ~20-70µl (see Notes B4.3 and 10).
-  2. Add ~20-70 µl hybridization mix to a clean glass slide.
-It is important that enough solution is added such that, after the following step (B3.3.3), all cells are exposed to the solution; too little solution results in air bubbles, where cells will not be exposed to hybridization mix.
+		* 1-5 µL of concentrated probe (~1000 ng/uL)
+		* 20-70 µL of hybrdization buffer (see below).
+  2. Add hybridization mix to a clean glass slide or a small petri dish.
   3. Gently tap coverslip of cells dry on a Kimwipe.
 Invert coverslip carrying the cells onto the solution on the glass slide.
   4. Seal edges of coverslip with rubber cement and allow the rubber cement to dry for 5 minutes.
-  5. Denature the slides at 78°C for 3 minutes.
+  5. Denature the slides at 78°C-85°C for 3 minutes.
   6. Hybridize overnight at 42°C. If an air incubator is being used, place the sample in a humidified chamber.

 ### Post-hybridization washes and preparation for imaging